 Pearl never lost her love of music, using her talent and skill to give piano lessons and play the organ at her church.
 Pearl died in 1965 at the age of 76.

-I’ll be tagging all future posts about this family with the Waterson name.
-If you’ve come across this post sometime after it was originally shared and you’re interested in catching up and viewing all posts about the found photos from his family, please type Waterson in the search box (the small magnifying glass symbol) at the top of this page.
+I’ve tagged all posts about this family with the Waterson name so if you’re interested in catching up and viewing all posts about the found photos from his family, please type Waterson in the search box (the small magnifying glass symbol) at the top of this page.

 Canada marriage record